AnushtupGhosh5/Prognosis/README.md

 1. **Register/Login**: Create an account or log in to access the platform
 2. **Start New Case**: Click "Start New Case" on the dashboard to begin a simulation
 3. **Patient Interview**: Use the chat interface to ask questions and gather information
+   - **Voice Input**: Click the microphone icon to use speech-to-text for hands-free typing
+   - **Medical Imaging**: Review X-rays, CT scans, MRI, ECG, and ultrasound results in the case details panel
 4. **Submit Diagnosis**: When ready, submit your diagnosis and treatment plan
+   - **Voice Typing**: Use voice input for diagnosis and treatment fields
 5. **Review Feedback**: Receive AI-generated feedback and scoring on your performance
+6. **Track Progress**: View your statistics, rankings, and achievements on the leaderboard and profile pages

 ### For Administrators